Frequently Asked Questions: Capitol Hill Visits

 Who should I contact if I have further questions?

-If you have any questions or need more information about legislative advocacy, please contact ASHA's associate director of federal advocacy at email@example.com or 202-624-8198.
+If you have any questions or need more information about legislative advocacy, please contact ASHA's associate director of grassroots member engagement at email@example.com or 202-624-8198.